Ready to apply? How to submit your application and what happens next depends on what type of applicant you are.

 You'll need to pay a fee of A$100 when you submit your application.
 This fee can't be refunded.

 You don't need to apply for your preferred undergraduate degree.
-If you're eligible to receive an offer, we'll contact you about this.
+We’ll contact you about this if you're eligible to receive an offer.

 What happens next